Use your Christmas in July to plan ahead for Christmas to reduce the stress of trying to get everything done during the holiday season.

 - Plan parties.
 If you are having any parties start planning now.
 Make a list of what you will need and keep an eye out for sales on the items you can buy ahead.

 - Pre-make baked goods.
-Many baked goods are just as good made ahead and frozen.
+Many baked goods are just as good when made ahead and frozen.
 Don’t start quite yet but a month or two ahead is fine for most things.
 Cookies are the easiest to make a freeze.
-Just make up the dough, scoop balls onto cookie sheets lined with wax paper, freeze, and once they are hard transfer to a freezer container until you are ready to bake.
+Just make up the dough, scoop balls onto cookie sheets lined with wax paper, freeze, and once they are hard to transfer to a freezer container until you are ready to bake.
+For now, go ahead and make a list of the things you want to make ahead of time.

-- If you enjoy DIY and crafting, make your project list and start gathering supplies.
-Craft stores like Michael’s have sales all the time and great coupons, stock up on supplies as you can get good deals.
+- Start making gifts.
+If you enjoy DIY and crafting, make your project list and start gathering supplies.
+Craft stores like Michaels have sales all the time and great coupons, stock up on supplies as you can get good deals.

 This list can seem overwhelming if you have to do it all in a month or two but if you have 4-5 months it’s not hard at all.
 Set aside just a few minutes each week to work on Christmas prep, or even just sometime each month, and you will be ready in no time.